michaeljwalla/3ds-brew-remote/README.md

 ### Installing Server / Capturer
 - (todo) make a real graphical interface and deploy to docker with xyz args
+- decide on if we want to make interaction shell a webpage, electron app, or something else

 # Building it Yourself
 - see `README.md` in [/3ds/](./3ds/)